collapsed-stacks/startups/questions/1520/successful-crowdfunding.md

 - posted by: [Jeremy Parsons](https://stackexchange.com/users/497810/jeremy-parsons) on 2014-11-30
 - score: 1

-<p>Typically, crowdfunding platforms are a way to reach out to a community that you're already engaged with and ask for funding.
-They're not, in general, a way to reach unknown benefactors.</p>
+Typically, crowdfunding platforms are a way to reach out to a community that you're already engaged with and ask for funding.
+They're not, in general, a way to reach unknown benefactors.

-<p>So I would be focusing on the former and enabling the latter.
+So I would be focusing on the former and enabling the latter.
 Talk to your community about the campaign you're planning, and get them involved.
-Then to enable the latter, you will want to make sure the project is sufficiently interesting and the rewards sufficiently interesting that the people you already know will be encouraged to push your campaign and their support out into their networks.</p>
+Then to enable the latter, you will want to make sure the project is sufficiently interesting and the rewards sufficiently interesting that the people you already know will be encouraged to push your campaign and their support out into their networks.

-<p>There are projects that break out of this expectation and get massive support from unexpected sources.
+There are projects that break out of this expectation and get massive support from unexpected sources.
 These are rare, but of course they're newsworthy, so they're what we tend to fixate on.
 So there's no harm trying this route even when you don't have the community engagement you need to ensure success.
 Just be realistic.
 Nobody has a formula for how to get arbitrary projects crowd funded by strangers, nor could they (do the math!).
-Media interest will clearly do you good, and again it's a help to have built a relationship with a community if you want an interesting story that could get coverage.</p>
+Media interest will clearly do you good, and again it's a help to have built a relationship with a community if you want an interesting story that could get coverage.

-<p>Good luck! </p>
+Good luck!

 ## Answer 1607